reisalex/SynBioMTS/README.md

 * [scikit-learn](http://scikit-learn.org/stable/install.html) - Machine learning

 #### Optional

+* [WebLogo](https://github.com/WebLogo/weblogo) - We've wrapped the WebLogo python API so that you can easily generate weblogos for your sequence datasets.

 [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) - A C code library for the prediction and comparison of RNA secondary structures.
 ViennaRNA is wrapped with /models/PyVRNA.py for use in modeling and machine learning analysis.

 ### Installing